Online Graduate Program Allows Alumnus to Return Home

-When Thomas College changed its graduate programming to include an option to complete its Master’s in Criminology degree completely online, Jason Webster ’16 MS ’21, who currently resides in Vermont, jumped at the chance to continue his education at his beloved alma mater.
+When Thomas College changed its graduate programming to include an option to complete a 100% online graduate program for a Master’s in Criminology degree, Jason Webster ’16 MS ’21, who currently resides in Vermont, jumped at the chance to continue his education at his beloved alma mater.

 “Thomas holds a special place in my heart due to everything it has done for me, so it was very easy to come back when this was offered.
 I knew I would get a good education while also getting the help I needed, if any, from students and staff,” said Jason.